virtuozzo/cloudscripting-docs/docs/reference/events.md

 ### onAfterDetachExtIp

-The event can handle custom action after the *detach Ext Ip address* action execution.
+The event can handle custom action after detaching External IP address.
 The *onAfterDetachExtIp* event is triggered each time upon the external IP address detachment.

 **Event Placeholders:**